Today, there are a lot of popular brands providing diverse types of cymbals.

-A hand-hammered feature is emphasizing on shimmering low partials of a cymbal.
+A hand-hammered feature emphasizes on shimmering low partials of a cymbal.

-With a very unique characteristic, this hand-made cymbal has a dark and bold sound.
+This hand-made cymbal has a dark and bold sound with a unique characteristic.

 Aside from that, it is still projecting low, dark, and strong overtones.

-All these features are making this cymbal perfect for orchestra purposes.
+All these features make this cymbal perfect for orchestra purposes.

-As we mentioned above, they are a bit thinner which is making them open up pretty quick.
+As we mentioned above, they are a bit thinner, making them open up pretty quickly.

-Actually, this cymbal is a result of balanced long sustain crashes and quicker rhythms.
+Actually, this cymbal results from balanced long sustain crashes and quicker rhythms.

 As we all know, we cannot go wrong with Zildjian.
-In general, all of the stated brands are mistakes-free.
+But, in general, all of the stated brands are mistakes-free.

 If you decide to go with this cymbal, you will get a traditional Zildjian K Constantinople Cymbal with the old-fashioned way of their unique sounds.

 - 14″ HHX Evolution Hats